 Why This Choice Matters More Than Ever

-For decades, ATLAS.ti and NVivo have been the giants of computer-assisted qualitative data analysis (CAQDAS).
-Both are powerful, but also carry baggage: steep learning curves, costs that add up, and heavy manual effort.
+For years, ATLAS.ti and NVivo have dominated computer-assisted qualitative data analysis (CAQDAS).
+Both are powerful, but they also come with steep learning curves, rising costs, and heavy manual coding.

 Quick Snapshot: What Each Tool Is